rxt1077/resume/README.md

 Introduction to Forensic Science, Biotechnology Concepts, and Advanced Conceptual Science.
 I have also developed several curricula in these fields.

+While teaching I continued to design and utilize educational games in my classroom.
+These included a set of tools called Iteractive Kinematic Equations which taught how to solve equations using Javascript and HTML5.

 ## Applied Materials (Santa Clara, CA)

 **Research Assistant** (2004-2005)

 I developed a system for measuring temperature effects on experimental semiconductors.
 I created a software library to interface with a thermoelectric cooler and a front-end program to allow an operator to perform tests.
+The library I designed was written in C and linked as a DLL to a front-end written in LabView.

 ## Integrated Photonic Systems / Petalogic (Trenton, NJ / Petaluma, CA)